Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Most people see the price tag on Magoosh’s GMAT prep course and assume it’s a low-end test prep product designed for those students on a shoestring budget.
 This couldn’t be farther from the truth.

-While the Magoosh prep offerings do target affordable price points, the study materials you get with Magoosh GMAT prep are far from low-end, and we think offer tremendous upside for international students.
+While the Magoosh prep offerings do target affordable price points, the study materials you get with Magoosh GMAT prep are far from low-end, and we think they offer the best value in GMAT prep.

 In addition to some solid prep materials and lessons, you also get a number of beneficial resources, including 24/7 email support, custom study schedules and online booklets.
 All things considered, Magoosh delivers a high-quality and flexible GMAT prep course targeted to the modern student.